GammaBurst101/pdfMaker/README.md

 If you want to contribute to this project then refer to CONTRIBUTING.MD

-The development is complete and the download link will soon be available.
+The development is complete and the download link is available at: https://bit.ly/2F0uPjz